 Eventually, He Who Remains grew bored of his role as a cosmic janitor, and he offered Loki and Sylvie his powers so he can stand down.
 After a heated chat about the matter, Sylvie kicks Loki through a time portal and kills Kang, much to the villain’s delight.

 Suddenly, the sacred timeline splintered, branching out in increasingly unpredictable ways, and the multiverse was reborn (which caused chaos in Marvel’s Phase 4).
-Across different timelines, new variations of Kang started to appear, including a more militant Kang that Scott Lang and the rest of the Ant-Man cast will meet in Ant-Man 3 along with MODOK.
+Across different timelines, new variations of Kang started to appear, including a more militant Kang whom Scott Lang and the rest of the Ant-Man cast met during the events of Ant-Man 3, who was living in the Quantum Realm alongside MODOK.

 Who is Kang the Conqueror in the comics?